tableau-mkt/pantheon-mysql-proxy/README.md

   - The Pantheon environment you wish to proxy (e.g. `dev`, `test`, or `live`).
 - __`PANTHEON_TOKEN`__
   - A [Pantheon machine token][] with access to the site specified above.

+#### Arguments

+There are also some run-time arguments that you can provide to alter the way the connection is made back to Pantheon.

+- __`--prefer-replica`__
+  - When provided, the container will attempt to use the replica/slave database set up for the site/environment on Pantheon.
+If none is available, it will transparently fallback to the primary DB.
+- __`--require-replica`__
+  - When provided, the container will attempt to use the replica/slave database set up for the site/environment on Pantheon.
+If none is available, the process will immediately exit with code 1.

 #### Queries no longer forwarding to the right database?
 Simply restart or re-deploy the docker image; Pantheon MySQL connection info and